 Importance of a Recruitment Process

-Using application tracking systems (ATS), conducting interviews and giving assignments as tests, etcetera has shortened the process for recruiters to choose candidates but also helps them save costs and time.
-A structured approach will allow HR managers to recruit top talent who are potentially the right fit and would demand minimal training.
+Using Application Tracking Systems (ATS), conducting interviews and giving assignments has shortened the process for recruiters to choose candidates but also helps them save costs and time.
+A structured approach will allow HR Managers to recruit top talent who are potentially the right fit and would demand minimal training.
 It allows businesses to hire sales personnel with ease thereby bringing in more business and new clients.

 In addition, a good recruitment plan assists in keeping the culture of your business intact by hiring employees who have similar values and principles to that of the organisation leading to homogeny at work.
-At the end of it all, a strong Recruitment Process is not only about hiring; but about setting up a business that flourishes and makes an impact.
+At the end of it all, a strong Recruitment Process is not only about hiring but also about setting up a business that flourishes and makes an impact.

 Steps Involved in the Recruitment Process